atomheartother/atomheartother.github.io/about.md

 sidebar_link: true
 ---
 ## Contact
 How nice of you to come by!
-If you wanna contact me you can always [throw a Tweet my way](https://twitter.com/srslizness).
-My personal email is `atomheartother@gmail.com`, and my [GitHub account is here](https://github.com/atomheartother).
+If you wanna contact me, my personal email is `atomheartother@gmail.com`, and my [GitHub account is here](https://github.com/atomheartother).

-If you want to get personal, you can find me on Discord at `Lizzzard#4242`.
+If you want to get personal, you can find me on Discord at `Élise#4242`.
 I'm always up for a chat, don't be a stranger.
+And yep, I don't really use social media, so this is it.

 That's about it!
 Please try and have a nice day[.](https://www.youtube.com/watch?v=Stg6fWCy6mA)